parmejohn/scRNA-pipeline-UofM/README.md

 - se_filtered_singlets_list.rds: List of Seurat objects with removed doublets from ScDblFinder
 - se_integrated_auto_label.rds: Integrated Seurat object from automatic labelling from reference Seurat object(s)
 - se_integrated_dimred.rds: Integrated Seurat object with Seurat dimensional reduction techniques saved (FindClusters, RunPCA, RunUMAP)
-- se_integrated_escape_norm.rds: Integrated Seurat object with UCell enrichment scores calculated for each cell, which is normalized in respect to the number of genes
+- se_integrated_escape_norm.rds: Integrated Seurat object with UCell enrichment scores calculated for each cell, with normalized in respect to the number of genes and unormalized values
-- se_integrated_escape.rds: Integrated Seurat object with UCell enrichment scores calculated for each cell
 - se_integrated.rds: Seurat object that has all samples over all conditions integrated in order to be comparable downstream
 - se_list_raw.rds: Seurat object list of corrected for ambient RNA
 - se_markers_presto_integrated.txt: Results from FindAllMarkers (presto implementation), where differential expression (1 cluster against the rest) is calculated for each gene.